LLM Access

 Most coding assistants accept a URL as a documentation source.
 Point

-them at https://docs.radionemiers.com/llms-full.txt — no auth
+them at https://docs.radionemiers.com/llms-full.txt.
+No auth

 configuration needed.